LoganFitz1/Washington-State-CPA-Trends-and-Insights/README.md

 - **90.76%** of non-WA resident CPAs renew their WA CPA license at least once (Query 12).

-- **Since 2010** there has been a **major increase in non-CPA CPA firm owners**.
+- **Since 2010** there has been a **major increase in non-CPA, CPA firm owners**.
 This lends insight into the challenge of the CPA credential process and regulatory changes allowing non-CPAs to own CPA firms (Query 14).

 | **<img src="Increase in Non-CPA CPA Firm Owners.png" alt=" Line-chart: Increase in Non-CPA CPA Firm Owners [Query 14]" width="60%">**|**Query 14: Increase in Non-CPA CPA Firm Owners** |
 |-------|----|